This post has been updated with the Commerce Department's decision.

-The Washington Post's Michael Scherer has a must-read piece today about a Justice Department push to include a citizenship question on the 2020 U.S. Census.
-While that might seem like the arcane workings of the federal bureaucracy, it is a decision that carries potentially major political ramifications — most notably for Republicans' ability to gerrymander Democrats into the minority for years to come.
+Although this may seem like the arcane workings of the federal bureaucracy, it is a decision that carries potentially major political ramifications — most notably for Republicans' ability to gerrymander Democrats into the minority for years to come.
 And some are crying foul.

 But why is this a big deal?
 Because Republicans already have a significant edge on the congressional and state legislative maps, thanks to how our population is distributed and to the GOP having earned the power to redraw lots of the new maps after the 2010 Census.
-This could significantly increase their advantage for two reasons:
+And this could significantly increase their advantages for two reasons:

-- It might dissuade noncitizens from participating in the Census, thereby diluting the political power of the (mostly urban and Democratic) areas they come from.
-And . . .
+- It might dissuade noncitizens from participating in the census, thereby diluting the political power of the (mostly urban and Democratic) areas they come from.

 - Even without that, it would hand Republicans a new tool in redrawing districts even more in their favor.

 The prospect of undocumented immigrants not filling out forms is the most obvious potential downside of the decision.
 “This will hurt accuracy in the communities where it is already hard to convince people to fill out census forms,” said Daniel Weinberg, the assistant director of the 2010 Census.
 He is against the move.

 But the second possibility has been percolating for a while — ever since the U.S. Supreme Court's decision to take up a case called Evenwel v.
 Abbott.
 (The Washington Post's Michael Scherer had a must-read piece back in January about the Justice Department's push to bring back the census question.)